my-first-pr/hacktoberfest-2018/README.md

 - Starving for Bachelor in Pharmacy but born to be a progammer
 - Self declared ethical hacker, coder
 - I work with Java, C, Linux
-- Termux is love❤ to the core!
+- Termux is love? to the core!
 [![github-alt][github-img]](https://github.com/ngstylle)
 [![twitter-alt][twitter-img]](https://twitter.com/ngstylle)
 [![facebook-alt][facebook-img]](https://facebook.com/ngstylle)